Gol Linhas Aéreas Inteligentes: History

-On December 23, 2010, Gol Airlines started an operational partnership with Brazilian carrier Passaredo Linhas Aéreas.
-The agreement was rescinded on July 31, 2014, when Passaredo established a similar interline agreement with TAM Airlines instead.
+On 23 December 2010, GOL Airlines started an operational partnership with Brazilian carrier Passaredo Linhas Aéreas.
+The agreement was rescinded on 31 July 2014, when Passaredo established a similar interline agreement with TAM Airlines instead.

-On December 7, 2011, Gol announced the intention of Delta Air Lines to purchase 3% of its shares.
+On 7 December 2011, GOL announced the intention of Delta Air Lines to purchase 3% of its shares.
 The agreement also includes the creation of mutual code-share flights, alignment of frequent flyer benefits and transfer of GOL's Boeing 767s lease agreements to Delta.

-On October 1, 2012, Gol confirmed a firm order of 60 Boeing 737 MAXs.
+On 1 October 2012, GOL confirmed a firm order of 60 Boeing 737 MAXs.
 References did not specify the type of MAX aircraft.

-On October 6, 2012, Gol started seasonal operations to Miami and Orlando, available for Smiles account holders and originating in Brazil only.
+On 6 October 2012, GOL started seasonal operations at Miami and Orlando, which are available for Smiles account holders and originated in Brazil only.
 Technically, they are considered charter flights, although they are not necessarily part of an inclusive tour package; the use of miles or miles plus money is mandatory, as well as a minimum 7-day stay at the destination.

-In February 2014, Air France–KLM announced it would invest $100 million in Gol Linhas Aéreas Inteligentes in advance of the 2014 FIFA World Cup and the 2016 Olympics.
+In February 2014, Air France–KLM announced it would invest $100 million in GOL Linhas Aéreas Inteligentes in advance of the 2014 FIFA World Cup and the 2016 Olympics.

-Some disagreement exists as to whether Gol is a low-cost carrier.
-In 2014, Gol was ranked the second best low-cost airline in South America after Azul.
-Gol refers to itself as a low-cost carrier, but it is increasingly not regarded as such.
+Some disagreement exists about whether GOL is a low-cost carrier.
+In 2014, GOL was ranked the second-best low-cost airline in South America after Azul.
+GOL refers to itself as a low-cost carrier, but it is increasingly not regarded as such.
 According to UFRJ specialist Elton Fernandes, "GOL's costs are not very different from those of TAM Airlines.
-People are accustomed to calling Gol low-cost, but Gol is not that.
+People are accustomed to calling GOL low-cost, but GOL is not that.
 It is not even low-fare anymore.".

 On 26 September 2019, Delta announced that it will exit its minority stake in GOL, following Delta acquiring 20% stake of LATAM Airlines Group.

+On 11 May 2022, it was announced that GOL would merge with Avianca to form the Abra Group, which would own both companies.